japila-books/apache-spark-internals/docs/storage/ShuffleClient.md

 ShuffleClient can optionally be <<init, initialized>> with an `appId` (that actually does nothing by default)

-ShuffleClient has <<shuffleMetrics, shuffle-related Spark metrics>> that are used when `BlockManager` is requested for a xref:storage:BlockManager.adoc#shuffleMetricsSource[shuffle-related Spark metrics source] (only when `Executor` is xref:executor:Executor.adoc#creating-instance[created] for a non-local / cluster mode).
+ShuffleClient has <<shuffleMetrics, shuffle-related Spark metrics>> that are used when `BlockManager` is requested for a storage:BlockManager.md#shuffleMetricsSource[shuffle-related Spark metrics source] (only when `Executor` is executor:Executor.md#creating-instance[created] for a non-local / cluster mode).

 [[contract]]
 [source, java]